xmartlabs/Eureka/README.md

 	This one will be called each time the user taps on the row and it gets selected.
 * **cellSetup()**

-	The cellSetup will be called once when the cell is first configured.
+	The cellSetup will be called only once when the cell is first configured.
 Here you should set up your cell with its permanent settings.
 * **cellUpdate()**

 	The cellUpdate will be called each time the cell appears on screen.
 Here you can change how the title and value of your row is set or change the appearance (colors, fonts, etc) depending on variables that might not be present at cell creation time.